Last updated: 2026-08-05

 Click Resume Last Session (or Go back to your session) to restore your previous workspace.
 The app will:

-1. Validate your database connections
+1. Check that your database connections are still valid

 Start Fresh / New Session